taryngilligan/taryngilligan.github.io/_posts/2020-10-15-my-dh-journey.md

 ---
 layout: post
-title: "An Interdisciplanary Crossroads: My Journey Into Academia and the world of DH"
+title: "An Interdisciplinary Crossroads: My Journey Into Academia And The Digital Humanities"
 categories:
   - Personal Posts
 tags: